TelluIoT/compose-entrust/README.md

 # Deploy
 Use the following command in an appropriate terminal in the root folder of the repository:
+You might need to run with "sudo" prefix.

 1. docker-compose build
 2. docker-compose up -d